StarRocks/starrocks/docs/en/administration/BE_configuration.md

 - Type: Double
 - Unit:
 - Is mutable: No
-- Description:
+- Description: The maximum memory percentage that can be used by the materialized view in a resource group.
-- Introduced in: -
+- Introduced in: v3.1
 -->

 <!--